mannieschumpert/file-editor-control/README.md

 Allows you to control who has file editor capabilities in the WordPress admin.

 ## Usage
 There's no UI.
 In your functions.php, add a filter that returns an array of user IDs that are allowed to edit files.
-By default, user ID 1 is allowed to edit files.

 Of course you can always just copy the plugin code and put it in your functions directly.